RegardsOss/RegardsOss.github.io/frontend/setup.md

 # Know issues

-- JSDoc is not compatible with Typescript
-- Sonar is not compatible with Typescript
-- mocha-webpack fails to create HTML coverage files with Typescript
 - `npm run bootstrap` is not cross platform and cannot be executed on Windows (except on Windows 10 Bash)

 # Update